cumulus13/ddf/README.md

 - Some features require specific Docker Compose file structures
 - File paths in COPY commands must be resolvable relative to build context

-## Contributing
+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 1. Fork the repository
-2. Create a feature branch
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Make your changes
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Test thoroughly
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Submit a pull request
+5. Open a Pull Request

-## License
+## 📝 License

-This project is open source.
-Please check the license file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support